w3c/wai-aria-practices/content/fundamental-names-and-descriptions.md

           <div class="warning" id="issue-container-generatedID-39"><div role="heading" class="warning-title marker" id="h-warning-3" aria-level="6"><span>Warning</span></div><ol class="">
             <li>The <code>aria-labelledby</code> property cannot be chained, i.e., if an element with <code>aria-labelledby</code> references another element that also has <code>aria-labelledby</code>, the <code>aria-labelledby</code> attribute on the referenced element will be ignored.</li>
             <li>If an element is referenced by <code>aria-labelledby</code> more than one time during a name calculation, the second and any subsequent references will be ignored.</li>
             <li>There are certain types of elements, such as paragraphs and list items,  that should not be named with <code>aria-labelledby</code>.
-They are identified in the table in the <a href="/fundamentals/names-and-descriptions/#naming_role_guidance">Accessible Name Guidance by Role</a> section.</li>
+They are identified in the table in the <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#naming_role_guidance">Accessible Name Guidance by Role</a> section.</li>
             <li>
-          If <code>aria-labelledby</code> is applied to an element with one of the roles that supports <a href="/fundamentals/names-and-descriptions/#naming_with_child_content">naming from child content</a>, content contained in the element and its descendants is hidden from assistive technology users unless it is also referenced by <code>aria-labelledby</code>.
+          If <code>aria-labelledby</code> is applied to an element with one of the roles that supports <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#naming_with_child_content">naming from child content</a>, content contained in the element and its descendants is hidden from assistive technology users unless it is also referenced by <code>aria-labelledby</code>.
           It is strongly recommended to avoid using this attribute to override content of one of these elements except in rare circumstances where hiding content from assistive technology users is beneficial.
         </li>
             <li>Because calculating the name of an element with <code>aria-labelledby</code> can be complex and reference hidden content, testing with assistive technologies to ensure the expected name is presented to users is particularly important.</li>